November 24, 2025

 Mosesian Center for the Arts | Watertown, Massachusetts | photo courtesy Matt Jatkola

-The Sasaki Foundation fosters equity and inclusivity by engaging diverse groups and individuals in the design of the environment.
+The Hideo Sasaki Foundation works to advance equity in the design of the environment.
 We sponsor research and programs that empower communities and strengthen education in design.

 Events